(NBC) – A Texas mother is warning parents about how a common childhood illness almost killed her son.

 Luckily, Hunter responded well to treatment and after two and half weeks in the hospital, he was able to return home.

-Symptoms of sepsis can include confusion, shortness of breath, extreme pain, sweaty skin, high heart rate and fever.Grab the FREE WDTN News App for iPhone or Android.
+Symptoms of sepsis can include confusion, shortness of breath, extreme pain, sweaty skin, high heart rate and fever.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.